WPS Concepts

-What kind of calculations can a WPS do?
+What can WPS do?

 A WPS can be configured to offer any sort of GIS functionality to clients across a network, including access to pre-programmed calculations and/or computation models that operate on spatially referenced data.
 The calculation can be extremely simple or highly complex, with any number of data inputs and outputs.
+A WPS may offer calculations as simple as subtracting one set of spatially referenced numbers from another (e.g., determining the difference in influenza cases between two different seasons), or as complicated as a global climate change model.

 How does WPS work?

-WPS discovery and binding mechanisms follow the OGC model set by WMS and WFS, in that WPS defines a GetCapabilities operation, and requests are based on HTTP Get and Post.
-WPS does more than just describe the service interface, in that it specifies a request/response interface that defines how to:
+WPS requests are based on HTTP Get and Post.
+The WPS standard specifies a request/response interface that defines how to:

 - encode requests for process execution